Videotape: Consumer and prosumer camcorders

 Early consumer camcorders used full-size VHS or Betamax cassettes.
 Later models switched to more compact formats, designed explicitly for smaller camcorder use, like VHS-C and Video8.
 VHS-C is a downsized version of VHS, using the same recording method and the same tape, but in a smaller cassette.
 It is possible to play VHS-C tapes in a regular VHS tape recorder by using an adapter.
-After Super VHS had appeared, a corresponding compact version, Super VHS-C, was released as well.
+After the introduction of S-VHS, a corresponding compact version, S-VHS-C, was released as well.
 Video8 is an indirect descendant of Betamax, using narrower tape and a smaller cassette.
-Because of its narrower tape and technical differences, it is not possible to develop an adapter from Video8 to Betamax.
-Video8 was later developed into Hi8, which provides better resolution similar to Super VHS.
+Because of its narrower tape and other technical differences, it is not possible to develop an adapter from Video8 to Betamax.
+Video8 was later developed into Hi8, which provides better resolution similar to S-VHS.